FarronF/limerick-council-meetings/meetings/2022/05/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th May 2022.md

 3.Correspondence

-Correspondence received from Minister Peter Burke’s Office.--- 2
+Correspondence received from Minister Peter Burke’s Office.
+---
+2

 4.Update on the N24 Cahir to Limerick Junction Project”.